wp-sigmadevs/easy-demo-importer/readme.txt

 * **One-Click Demo Import:** With just one click, you can import beautifully designed demo content to kickstart your website.
 * **Based on WordPress XML Importer:** Built on the reliable WordPress XML Importer, our plugin ensures a robust import process.
 * **Full Site or Single Site Import:** Demo import can be configured to import a whole demo or individual demos from a multipurpose theme.
-* **Complete Content Import:** Import Customizer settings, widgets, menus, options data, and more, ensuring your website looks and functions just like the demo.
+* **Complete Content Import:** Import Customizer settings, widgets, menus, options data, Redux Framework data and more, ensuring your website looks and functions just like the demo.
 * **User-Friendly Interface:** Our intuitive interface makes it easy for users of all skill levels to import demo data.
 * **Universal Theme Compatibility:** Can be configured to work seamlessly with a wide range of WordPress themes, ensuring broad compatibility.
 * **Developer Hooks:** offers a wide range of hooks that give theme developers full control to perform advanced custom actions.
 These hooks allow for precise adjustments and customizations in the import process.